AliSoftware/OHAttributedStringAdditions/README.md

 ## Future improvements

-This pod is in its early release.
-A lot of improvements are already planned to be released soon:

-* Adding **Unit Tests for methods of the `NSMutableAttributedString`** category (for now UnitTests exists for the `UIFont` and `NSAttributedString` category only)
 * Improving **documentation on edge cases**, like documenting the behavior about when some attribute is not present or if we are allowed to pass nil to arguments.
 * Adding **support for OSX**.
-This should only need little adjustments, like getting rid of the `#import <UIKit/UIKit.h>` in the pch file, or replacing `UIColor` and `UIFont` classes with `NSColor` and `NSFont` (using macros to switch from one to another depending on the SDK), but that still requires some work.
+This should only need little adjustments, like getting rid of the `#import <UIKit/UIKit.h>` in the pch file, or replacing `UIColor` and `UIFont` classes with `NSColor` and `NSFont` (using macros to switch from one to another depending on the SDK), but that still requires some work and tests.

 > _Note: The original code of these categories comes from my old `OHAttributedLabel` pod, which is now deprecated as I don't have time to maintain it.
-But as those categories were still useful I extracted them in a dedicated pod and converted them to create UIKit-complient `NSAttributedString`, not related to CoreText anymore._
+As this previous implementation was based on CoreText and was not compatible (sometimes even crash) with UIKit/TextKit, I converted those categories to create this UIKit-compliant `NSAttributedString`, not related to CoreText and `OHAttributedLabel` anymore and that now work with latest versions of iOS/UIKit/TextKit._

 ## Licence